thebeebs/Content/speaking.md

 ### Using Docker Containers as Functions

 The Fn project is a container native serverless platform that you can run anywhere -- any cloud or on-premise.
 Each function is a container which means anything that runs in a container can be a function.
 In this talk, we will explore how it works and how to develop an application using this very different approach to application development.

+### Continous Integration and Deployment of Containerised Applications using Wercker

+Containerised apps are becoming the new normal, yet it's not always apparent to how to put these applications live in a DevOps style.
+In this talk I will look at how I use Wercker to deploy a web app I have built.

 ### The Web on Day 10,000